Inner bounds via simultaneous decoding in quantum network information theory: Interference channel

 Let $R'_1$, $R''_1$, $R'_2$, $R''_2$, $\epsilon$, be such that

 where the mutual information quantitites above are computed with respect to the cq-state $\rho^{Q U_1 U_2 Y_1 Z_1 Y_2 Z_2}$.
 Define $R_1 := R'_1 + R''_1$, $R_2 := R'_2 + R''_2$.
 Then there exists an $(R_1, R_2, 2^{2^{14}} \epsilon^{1/6})$-quantum interference channel code for sending classical information through $\chan$ with cis entanglement assistance. \end{theorem} \begin{proof} We employ rate splitting as in the traditional Han-Kobayashi inner bound proof.
-We split the message $m_1$ into a common message $m'_1$ and a private message $m''_1$; similarly for $m_2$.
+We split the message $m_1$ into a common message $m'_1$ and a personal message $m''_1$; similarly for $m_2$.
 The message triple $(m''_1, m'_1, m'_2)$ is sent to $B_1$ by treating the interference channel as a three sender multiple access channel.
-Message $m''_1$ is transmitted using the position based coding technique which requires the assistance of many independent copies of the state $\psi_1^{X''_1 Z}$ with the $X''_1$ parts under the possession of $A_1$ and the $Z_1$ parts under the possession of $B_1$.
-Messages $m'_1$, $m'_2$ are sent without entanglement assistance by inputting the states $\sigma_{u_1(m'_1)}^{X'_1}$, $\sigma_{u_2(m'_2)}^{X'_2}$ independently into the channel $\chan$.
-A similar thing is done for receiver $B_2$.
+Message $m''_1$ is transmitted using the position based coding technique which requires the assistance of many independent copies of the state $\psi_1^{X'_1 Z}$ with the $X'_1$ parts under the possession of $A_1$ and the $Z_1$ parts under the possession of $B_1$.
+Message $m'_1$ is transmitted without entanglement assistance by applying the encoding superoperator $\cE_{1, u_1(m'_1)}$ to register $X'_1(u_1(m'_1))$, and feeding its output to the input register $X_1$ of the channel $\chan$.
+Similar statements hold for messages $m''_2$ and $m'_2$.
+An analogous consideration holds for receiver $B_2$.

 We obtain the above region by employing simultaneous decoders for the two three-sender multiple access channels with receivers $B_1$ and $B_2$ induced by $\chan$.
 The simultaneous decoders have to handle both entanglement assisted as well as unassisted messages, so in a sense, they are the hybrid of the two simultaneous decoders described in \cite{sen:oneshot}.
 Another important difference from the standard decoders for the multiple access channel is that we do not want the additional constraints